niplav/site/data.md

-I use the [Fitbit Inspire 3](https://en.wikipedia.org/wiki/List_of_Fitbit_products#Fitbit_Inspire_3) because it is one of the few (the only?) products that allow for data export, mostly to track my sleep, but maybe I'll also get mileage out of the heart rate, step, glucose and temperature tracking.
+I use the [Fitbit Inspire 3](https://en.wikipedia.org/wiki/List_of_Fitbit_products#Fitbit_Inspire_3) because Fitbit is one of the few (the only?) companies whose products allow for data exporting, mostly to track my sleep, but maybe I'll also get mileage out of the heart rate, step, glucose and temperature tracking.

 Daygame
 --------